education.vic.gov.au

 • preparing the review report, including editing the draft review report in response to feedback and quality assurance processes and submitting the final school review report for approval

-• preparing the Curriculum and Student Learning Minimum Standard compliance assessment report.
+• preparing the Curriculum and Student Learning Minimum Standard and department policy requirements compliance assessment report.

 School council president